kexiZeroing/FE-Learning-notes/knowledge/css/image types.md

 ## Image file types
 First, there are two types of compression: Lossless and Lossy.
 - **Lossless** means that the image is made smaller, but at no detriment to the quality.
 You can save the image over and over and never lose any data.
+All the original data can be recovered when the file is uncompressed.
-- **Lossy** means the image is made (even) smaller, but at a detriment to the quality.
+- **Lossy** means the image is made even smaller, but at a detriment to the quality.
 If you saved an image in a Lossy format over and over, the image quality would get progressively worse and worse.

 There are also different color depths: Indexed color and Direct color.
 - **Indexed** means that the image can only store a limited number of colors (usually 256).